-The 4-Hour Work Week is all about how hours worked doesn’t have to determine how much money comes in.
+The 4-Hour Work Week is all about how hours worked don’t have to determine how much money comes in.
 You can determine your own time off, your own workday, how many days you work in a week, and you can take a rest day whenever you want.

 You don’t need to be working seven days a week, working on the weekends, taking minimum days off, and not getting overtime pay.

 Instead of working for minimum wage or an hourly rate, maximize your leisure time while building up your passive income.
-Balance your work life, shorten your working week, and it will be life changing!
+Balance your work life, shorten your working week, and it will be life-changing!

 The 4-Hour Work Week – My Biggest Lessons